vtnahsus/Offline_Online_Linear_Bandits_TMLR_paper_2026/README.md

 cd Offline_Online_Linear_Bandits_TMLR_paper_2026

-Install the required packages: pip install -r requirements.txt
+Install the required packages:

+pip install -r requirements.txt

 ## 🚀 Reproducing the Experiments
 The experiments use joblib for parallel execution to drastically speed up the Monte Carlo simulations.
 By default, they will use all available CPU cores (n_jobs=-1).

 You can reproduce the figures from the paper by running the scripts directly from the root directory:

 Figure 1: Improved performance with increasing offline data.
-Evaluates how the regret of OOPE decreases as the offline data horizon ($T_{off}$) increases. python scripts/run_fig1.py
+Evaluates how the regret of OOPE decreases as the offline data horizon ($T_{off}$) increases.
+Run:

+python scripts/run_fig1.py

 Figure 2: Comparison against Baselines
-Compares the performance of OOPE against warm-started LinUCB and warm-started LinTS. python scripts/run_fig2.py
+Compares the performance of OOPE against warm-started LinUCB and warm-started LinTS.
+Run:

+python scripts/run_fig2.py

 Figure 3: OOPE vs. OOPE-FW
-Compares the standard OOPE algorithm with its Frank-Wolfe variant (OOPE-FW) in a setting with small effective dimension and a large number of arms. python scripts/run_fig3.py
+Compares the standard OOPE algorithm with its Frank-Wolfe variant (OOPE-FW) in a setting with small effective dimension and a large number of arms.
+Run:

+python scripts/run_fig3.py

 Figure 4: Performance gap across Effective Dimensions ($d_{eff})$.
-Calculates the $\Delta$ Regret between OOPE and OOPE-FW across different dimensions and horizons to show where the Frank-Wolfe approximation provides the most benefit. python scripts/run_fig4.py
+Calculates the $\Delta$ Regret between OOPE and OOPE-FW across different dimensions and horizons to show where the Frank-Wolfe approximation provides the most benefit.
+Run:

+python scripts/run_fig4.py

 ## ⚖️ License